xhcarina/takehome/README.md

 python cli.py scope <N>       # Devin analyzes issue → confidence score + action plan python cli.py fix <N>         # Devin implements the fix using the scoped action plan

-Or skip the CLI entirely: label any issue "devin-fix" and watch Flow A run automatically.
 ```

 **Hosted on HuggingFace** — evaluators need only a CLI + 3 env vars.
 No local infra, no Devin API access required.